paul-o-alto/CarND-Vehicle-Detection/writeup.md

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are three frames and their corresponding heatmaps:
+### Here are three example frames and their corresponding heatmaps:

 ![alt text][image51]
 ![alt text][image52]
 ![alt text][image53]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all three frames:
+### Here is the output of `scipy.ndimage.measurements.label()` on an integrated heatmap after about 1 second (30 frames):
 ![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Here are the resulting bounding boxes drawn onto the last frame in the one second (30 frames) series:
 ![alt text][image7]